rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What happens if an image with malware is shared to me?
 How can I report it?

 You can report suspicious activities to Rackspace Support and to the [Cloud Images team](mailto:cloudimageshelp@rackspace.com).

 #### What happens if I build a server from a shared image and then have to rebuild the server?

 Information that is necessary for a server rebuild is stored in the server record in our infrastructure.
 You should be able to rebuild a server even if the image has been un-shared with you or if the image owner has deleted the image.
 You can also create your own image from a server that was built by using a shared image.

-#### What happens if an image is un-shared with me or if the image owner deletes the image?
+#### What happens if an image is un-shared to me or if the image owner deletes the image?

-If an image is un-shared with you or the owner deletes the image, you no longer have access to the image.
+If an image is un-shared to you or the owner deletes the image, you no longer have access to the image.
 If access to a particular image is important to you, create your own image of a server you've built from that image.
 You are the owner of the image you create